CiaraC03/DigitalRain/index.md

 I decided I wanted my project to be user oriented so that when I started my project the user could choose different options on how the rain looked.
 The user could choose what word to be displayed, what colour the rain would be etc..

 So I did a little research to see what would be the best library to use to display my rain.
-After a bit of research I saw that the main library in choosing what chacrters i wanted to set my rain to was,
+After a bit of research I saw that the main library in choosing what chacrters i wanted to set my rain to was:

 <div style="border: 2px solid #3498db; padding: 10px; border-radius: 5px; background-color: #f0f8ff; margin: 20px 0;">